Las Piñas: Japanese occupation era

-The story about the true origin of the city's name, "Las Piñas", varies.
-One version mentioned, that traders from the province of Cavite and Batangas shipped their first piñas (Spanish for pineapples) for sale to this town before they were distributed to nearby markets.
-Another version related that it was "Las Peñas" (the rocks), evident by the quarrying of stones and adobe which were used to construct buildings and bridges.
-The old church bell from St. Joseph Parish Church founded by Diego Cera has been preserved inside the church museum.
-An inscription on the bell states, "Siendo cura del pueblo de Laspeñas el M.R.P.
-Padre Diego Cera se fundió este equilón año de 1820," showing that even during the time of Diego Cera, the town's first parish priest, the town was called "Las Peñas", for some time and eventually was renamed "Las Piñas".

-Contemporary history

 In the 1980s, economic growth erupted due to the advent of the construction of Coastal Road.
 Las Piñas currently serves as the proper gateway to Calabarzon.

 In the 1990s, Las Piñas was known for its rampant illegal drug trade.
 In an October 1989 privileged speech, Senator Ernesto F. Herrera shared the National Bureau of Investigation's findings that an estimated 40% of Las Piñas' police force was connected with a drug cartel.
 In 1995, then-Councilor Yoyoy Villame criticized the town's image as the "Drug Capital of the Philippines", while NCR Command Director Job Mayo alleged upon his appointment in early 1996 that the town's police force had the most drug-dependent police officers in the metropolis.

 Cityhood

 On February 12, 1997, President Fidel V. Ramos signed the bill which elevated Las Piñas from municipality into a city.
-A plebiscite held a month after approved the city status by its residents, and Las Piñas became the 10th city of Metro Manila on March 26, 1997.
+A plebiscite was held a month after approved the city status by its residents, and Las Piñas became the 10th city of Metro Manila on March 26, 1997.
+It has been a city for 27 years.

+2024 plebiscite and later events

+In 2023, the Sangguniang Panlungsod enacted City Ordinance No. 1941-23 Series of 2023 which sets the territorial boundaries of the 20 barangays Department of Environment and Natural Resources' based on the March 2015 Cadastre survey.
+Accordingly, the Commission on Elections scheduled the plebiscite for the Ordinance Ratification on June 29, 2024.
+It also set the gun control from May 28 until July 6, the alcohol ban on June 28 to 29, and the 20 barangays "pulong-pulong" from May 28 to June 27.

+On June 30, the Commission on Elections reported that 41,493 (67%) registered voters voted “yes” while 19,498 said “no” against City Ordinance No. 1941-23.
+The City Plebiscite Board of Canvassers proclaimed the ratification by the majority of the votes cast on June 29.
+However, voter turnout was only 61,237 or 20% of the 308,059 registered voters.

 Geography

 Las Piñas is bounded to the northeast by Parañaque; to the southeast by Muntinlupa; to the west by Bacoor; to the southwest by Dasmariñas; and to the northwest by Manila Bay.
 Half of its land area is residential and the remaining half is used for commercial, industrial and institutional purposes.
-The present physiography of Las Piñas consists of three zones: Manila Bay, coastal margin and the Guadalupe Plateau.
+The present physiography of Las Piñas consists of three zones: Manila Bay, the coastal margin and the Guadalupe Plateau.